tjwalkr3/tjwalkr3/README.md

 - 🦊 Hi, I’m Thomas, a Computer Science student, Amateur Radio Operator, and general experimenter.

-- 👀 I’m interested in Machine Learning, Web Development, Game Development (particularly web-based games), Electrical Engineering, and Internet of Things.
+- 👀 I’m interested in Software Engineering, Web Development, Game Development (particularly web-based games), and Internet of Things.

-- 🐉 I’m currently learning Javascript, C#, etc.
+- 🐉 I’m currently learning how to be a better engineer.